samuelms123/OTP-1/docs/user-stories.md

 ---

-**User Story : As a user, I want to see my friends list so that I can keep track with whom I'm posting with.**
+**User Story : As a user, I want to only see my friends' posts.**

 Acceptance Criteria:

-*   List user friends under profile view.
+*   User can only see posts made by friends.

 ---

-**User Story : As a user, I want to send friend requests to other users so that I can connect with them on the platform.**
+**User Story : As a user, I want to be able to add other users as friends so that I can connect with them on the platform.**

 Acceptance Criteria:

-*   An 'Add Friend!' functionality is available to find other users by username or email.
+*   An 'Add Friend!' functionality is available to find other users by email.
-*   The recipient should be able to accept or decline.

 ---

-**User Story : As a user, I want to remove users from my friends list.**
+**User Story : As a user, I want to be able to remove users from my friends list.**

 Acceptance Criteria:

-*   'Remove friend' button in personal friends list and/or in users page.
+*   'Unfollow' button in users' page.

 ---